 "There’s very little that hasn’t been written about the golfing mecca that is St. Andrews.
 Golfers (and indeed non-golfers) flock to this corner of Fife from all over the World to savour the delights of the ‘Grey Auld Toun’ and for most it is mainly to play, or at least see and walk, The Old Course; the spiritual home of golf and where it all began for our beloved game."

-Top 100 Links Golf Courses of Great Britain
+Top 100 Links Golf Courses of the United Kingdom

 In the excellent book, True Links by esteemed authors George Peper and Malcolm Campbell, the writers claim that of the 30,000+ golf courses in the world there are only 246 true links.

-Golf Empire founder, Ed Battye, has played the majority* of these links golf courses in Great Britain and below he gives his Top 100 in order of personal preference.
+Golf Empire founder, Ed Battye, has played the majority* of these links golf courses in the United Kingdom and below he gives his Top 100 in order of personal preference.

 Many of the venues also have an attached golf course review.
 If there is no review it means the course was played pre-2013.

-Top 100 Links Golf Courses of Great Britain
+Top 100 Links Golf Courses of the United Kingdom

 "It’s Christmas Eve.
 Well, not quite, but it certainly feels like it.
 It’s the evening before we are due to play Royal Dornoch for the first time.
 We are in an eatery in the historic town debating just how good tomorrow could be as we embark on playing unquestionably one of the World’s greatest golf courses."